ChidoNguyen/ParallelProgramming/README.md

-# ParallelProgramming
+# Parallel Programming Analysis

-1. Project 0: Introduction to OpenMP and Parallel Programming advantages in terms of performance value
-2. Project 1: Analyzing how parallel programming can help solve problems ( i.e. volume between 2 surfaces)
-3. Project 2: Schedule + Fine vs Coarse Parallelism
-4. Project 3: False Sharing Impact Analysis

-Some core parallel code was given by the professor.
-The class focused on analysis and benefits of parallel programming with some basic code implemented by me.
+*  Implement basic parallel program concepts
+*  Generate performance results
+*  Result analysis through write ups, graphs, and tables
+*  The programs are focused on understanding the benefits and concepts of parallelizing programs.
+Majority of code skeletons were given by the professor.
+I filled in certain code algorithms and OpenMP and OpenCL directives.